stacks-network/docs/src/pages/build-apps/tutorials/public-registry.md

 ## Show recent activities

 Similar to the `TransactionApi`, the `AccountsApi` provides easy access to account-related information.
-The api will be used in this section to show recent activities for the to-do list registry.
+The api will be used in this section to show recent activities for the todos list registry.

 ### Step 1: Create recent activities component